RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-2-upgrade.md

         - `--add-prefix <prefix>` (optional) - Adds a prefix to all of the hashes that are replicated to the new database.

             {{< note >}}
-The `add-prefix` option is only recommended when the source database only contains hashes that you want to index.
+The `add-prefix` option is only recommended when you want to index all of the hashes in the same index in the source database.
             {{< /note >}}

         The script shows a table with the progress of the replication.